dp-os/gez/examples/docs/src/en/guide/start/environment.md

    - Ensure resource loading stability and access speed
    - Avoid potential security risks
 2. Performance Considerations:
-   - Compatibility mode introduces slight performance overhead
+   - Compatibility mode incurs a slight performance overhead
    - Decide whether to enable it based on the browser distribution of your target user base

 :::